um-grex/grex-docs/content/english/training/workshops-2025/lora-huggingface.md

 virtualenv hf
 source hf/bin/activate
-#installing packages
+#installing packages .
+This can be flakey! use line by line and see if no previous step failed
-pip install torch arrow transformers datasets peft accelerate pip install torchvision pip install git+https://github.com/huggingface/diffusers python -c "import torch" deactivate
+pip install torch==2.8.0 arrow transformers datasets peft accelerate torchvision==0.23.0 pip install git+https://github.com/huggingface/diffusers python -c "import torch" deactivate